 The formative assessment will help students prepare for the mid-term assessment.

 The mid-term assessment will require students to demonstrate their data analysis skills using cutting-edge linguistic software, as well as presenting their results using their quantitative skills.
-The write-up of their final project will test students' ability to come up with their own analysis of a variable of interest, and show independent research and interpretation of their findings.
+The write-up of their final project will test students' ability to run their own research project, and show independent analysis and interpretation of their findings.

 The option of conducting to final project in twos allow those more comfortable with group work to hone their teamworking skills and produce a more in-depth piece of analysis, whilst also allowing those who prefer to work alone to do so.